Skip to content

 bash

-create secret generic httpbin-kubeconfig \
+KUBECONFIG=$COMPUTE_KUBECONFIG kubectl create secret generic httpbin-kubeconfig \

 -n example-httpbin-provider \

-In the local setup, kcp is exposed through Traefik on localhost:8443.
-Pods need a host alias so in-cluster traffic can resolve that address correctly.
+In the local setup, kcp is exposed through Traefik on localhost:8443 at the pinned ClusterIP 10.96.188.4.
+Pods need host aliases so in-cluster traffic can resolve the kcp hostnames to that address.
+These values match the hostAliases block in the canonical example-httpbin-provider HelmRelease in the local-setup.

 Install api-syncagent: